 Occupational health and safety system

 Employers must ensure there is a functioning occupational health and safety system in place in the company.
-This means they are responsible for incorporating occupational health and safety into operational processes and for ensuring that suitable contact persons are appointed within the company to monitor compliance with occupational health and safety requirements by the employer, members of the management team and individuals under their instruction.
-The Occupational Safety Act contains provisions on the assistance to be provided by specialist occupational safety officers and in-house doctors (see below).
+This means that they are responsible for incorporating occupational health and safety measures into the operational processes and for ensuring that suitable contact persons are appointed within the company to monitor compliance with occupational health and safety requirements by the employer, managers and other individuals responsible in this matter.
+The occupational safety act contains provisions on the assistance to be provided by specialist occupational safety officers and occupational doctors (see below).

 Employers must document the results of the risk assessment and the necessary occupational health and safety measures taken.
 This applies to all companies, regardless of their size.
-SMEs with ten employees or fewer are subject to reduced documentation requirements ( Annex 3, in German).
+Small and medium-sized enterprises (SMEs) with 10 employees or less are subject to reduced documentation requirements.

 Employers must provide training to employees so that they are able to recognise and respond appropriately to accident and health risks .
-Such training must be precisely tailored to the working conditions in the company in question.
-Some of the Working Conditions Decrees (e.g. on hazardous substances and biological substances) specify that this training must include a general occupational health consultation.
+Such training must be precisely tailored to the working conditions of the company in question.
+Some of the health and safety regulations, e.g. the hazardous and biological substances regulation, specify that this training must include general occupational health advice.